How to Digitally Track Marketing ROI on Offline Sponsorship Efforts

 No lead was left unattended, and reporting was established to bring the data to life.
 This level of reporting also allowed the company to compare their tradeshow expenses to their other marketing efforts, like digital.

-The Final Lap to Measuring Offline Sponsorship ROI
+The Final Lap to Track Marketing ROI for Offline Sponsorship

 Don’t write off your current sponsorship endeavors as brand awareness dollars or avoid sponsorships in general because of their hard-to-track ROI.